 Para.
 A. This Constitution may be amended in whole or in part at any annual meeting provided the entire membership is notified of such proposed revisions at least Thirty (30) days prior to the meeting.

 Para.
 B. This Constitution may be amended at other than the annual meeting by members returning mailed ballots.
 Written notice of the proposed amendments and ballots are sent to all members of record.
 The deadline for voting is no less than forty-five (45) days after mailing the written notice.

 Para.
-D. All amendments to the Constitution and Bylaws following ratifications will be published in the official COA Publication, American Conchologist.
+C. All amendments to the Constitution following ratifications will be published in the official COA Publication, American Conchologist.